 Two bodybuilders can have incredible physiques.
-But if one of them poses awkwardly and chops up sequences, you can bet that his competitor, who moves with astonishing grace, will snag the trophy.
+But if one of them poses awkwardly and chops up sequences, you can bet his competitor, who moves with astonishing grace, will snag the trophy.

 Let’s face it:

 We all have our strengths and weaknesses.
 Some folks have naturally big and defined arms; others have wide backs.
-Some manage to build impressive pec muscles with seemingly little effort, and others can develop monstrous quads with just a few sets per week.
+Some build impressive pec muscles with seemingly little effort, and others can develop monstrous quads with just a few sets per week.

-The truth is, most bodybuilders fall somewhere in the middle – if they lack in one area, other attributes make up for it.
+Most bodybuilders fall somewhere in the middle – if they lack in one area, other attributes make up for it.
 For example, you might not be the biggest guy on stage, but you might have fantastic proportions.
 Or you might not have the best structure for a bodybuilder, but you can gain muscle fast.

 7. Continue to work on improving your weaknesses

 Some of their muscles develop much better than others.
-For example, many trainees see that their traps grow well, but some muscle groups like the shoulders and calves are more stubborn and require more effort.
+For example, many trainees see that their traps grow well, but some muscle groups, like the shoulders and calves, are more stubborn and require more effort.

-For example, IFBB professional Jeff Nippard once said in a video that he received low placing in one of his early shows because his arms weren’t well developed.
+For example, IFBB professional Jeff Nippard once said in a video that he received a low place in one of his early shows because his arms weren’t well developed.
 As a whole, he looked fantastic on stage.
 But, judges deemed his arms inadequate, and he couldn’t even break the top five.

 Say that you notice that your arms, much like Jeff’s, grow more slowly.
 What you can do is start attacking them with more work.
 You don’t necessarily have to start pushing your effort level higher, but you should do more sets, exercises, and weekly workouts.

-If you follow a classic push/pull/legs split, you can train your biceps on pull workouts, triceps on push day and still include an arm day in your weekly training.
+If you follow a classic push/pull/legs split, you can train your biceps on pull workouts and triceps on push day and still include an arm day in your weekly training.
 Perform three to four exercises for your biceps and three to four for your triceps.
 Do upward of 15 weekly sets for both muscle groups, and spread that volume across two or three sessions.
 Keep your level of effort high, but avoid taking your sets to failure – always leave one or two reps in the tank.

 So long as you stay consistent, give your arms enough time to recover, see that your performance improves, and maintain good form across all reps, your arms will catch up.

-For example, if you want to work on your arms this offseason and your quads tend to overgrow, pull the volume from your quads and use it for your arm workout.
+For example, if you want to work on your arms this offseason, and your quads tend to overgrow, pull the volume from your quads and use it for your arm workout.

-8. Work with, not against your genetics
+8. Work with, not against, your genetics

 You’ve probably noticed that we included genetics last on the list.
 The reason for that is simple: